Routemaster 60 took place in July 2014

 Routemaster 60 Souvenirs

 A special all-colour 80-page Souvenir Programme was produced for Routemaster 60.
-These can be puchased by clicking here.
+This can be puchased by clicking here.

-With the start of the 2015 rally season, all of the Routemaster 60 Official Merchandise has now been withdrawn, including the Routemaster 60 commemorative models, and only a very few of the Routemaster 60 items remain available whilst stocks last.
+A very few Routemaster 60 items remain available whilst stocks last.
 These are the Routemaster Lanyards, the Routemaster 60 book from Capital Transport Publishing, Diamond Routemaster, and the Routemaster 60 special blinds.
 To view all items available from the Routemaster Association, click here.